City of New Orleans (album)

 City of New Orleans is a studio album by the American musician Willie Nelson, released by Columbia Records in 1984.
+With the exception of the Nelson penned "Why Are You Pickin' on Me", it is a cover album.

 The title track was written and originally recorded by Steve Goodman; his version was released in 1971.
 The next year, Arlo Guthrie became the first to have a hit with the song.
-Nelson's version topped the U.S. country singles chart.
-Other covers on the album include "Please Come to Boston" and "Wind Beneath My Wings".
+Nelson's version topped the U.S. country singles chart and received two Grammy nominations.

-The title track was nominated for a Grammy Award.

 Critical reception

 The Philadelphia Inquirer wrote that Nelson's "pushing his all-purpose interpretive powers too far."
+Saw Tek Meng of the New Straits Times cited that the title track was an excellent opener, while also praising "Good Time Charlie's Got the Blues" as a standout with sensitive singing.
+Jerry Spangler of the Deseret News found Nelson's version of "Good Time Charlie's Got the Blues" laughable.

+Nelson performed "City of New Orleans" at the 27th Annual Grammy Awards, as it received two nominations.
+It won Best Country Song for Goodman, but lost Best Country Vocal Performance, Male to Merle Haggard's "That's the Way Love Goes".